pg82647/30Days_Of_Learning/README.md

 # 30Days_Of_Learning
-A journal showing all the new things i would have ;learnt from March 1 - March 30 2025
+A journal showing all the new things i would have learnt from March 1 - March 30 2025

 <details>
 <summary> Day 1 - March 1, 2025 </summary>